Manchester City

 Coming into the 90s, the City side have made a habit of vacillating between the top division and the First Division.
 On one occasion, they guarded the ball in the corner of the pitch believing that the would avoid relegation, as other results had gone their way.
 Unfortunately, they had been misinformed and went down.

-Moving away from Maine Road to take the main chance in becoming occupiers of the Stadium of the City of Manchester built for the Commonwealth Games was a big risk, but they have now settled in and are scoring goals, as Swede Sven Goran Eriksson has taken charge and the team look to pull themselves up the table, much as their manager is always on the look-out to pull.
+Moving away from Maine Road to take the main chance in becoming occupiers of the Stadium of the City of Manchester built for the Commonwealth Games was a big risk, but they have now settled in and are scoring goals, as Swede Sven Goran Eriksson took charge and the team look to pull themselves up the table, much as their manager is always on the look-out to pull.

 Club Records